samvera-deprecated/deprecated-projects/README.md

 #### How do we deprecate projects?

-1. The repository containing the project to be deprecated is cloned from github as is.
+1. The repository containing the project to be deprecated is cloned from github **as is**, including all branches.
 1. The `origin` remote is removed.
 1. The repository is compressed to `.zip` and/or `.tgz` and added to the `deprecated-projects` repository in a directory of the same name as the deprecated project.